rivue/Gamified-Study-Tool/README.md

         - only fetch most 30 recent factoids, or summary of factoids or something when doing room generation
         - one word short answer (make gpt come up with variations so people aren't pissed off w/ super close answers, ex:
         NCSU, ncsu, NC State, North Carolina State University, etc... or maybe use basic nlp to check?)
-        - all the other routes and stuff (contact / submit feedback, terms & policies, buying subscription, settings)
+        - all the other routes and stuff (terms & policies, buying subscription)

     create course (library) page:
         - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study